 A single injection of PRP can make a positive difference in pain control and activities of daily living for patients with osteoarthritis.[vi]
 There is also early evidence to suggest that three injections, four weeks apart is more superior than a single injection for mild osteoarthritis.[vii]

 The injection should take approximately 15-20 minutes to prepare and administer.
 You may return to your normal activities as tolerated, immediately after the injection.

 Your musculoskeletal symptoms should improve within three to six months after the first injection.
 The symptom improvement can be variable and in some rare instances, there may be no improvement.

-This may result in the PRP being administered on a subsequent consultation as opposed to the initial assessment.
+Please be aware that an appropriate assessment of the area will need to be performed before administering the PRP which may require new tests and/or imaging scans.
+PRP will be administered on a subsequent consultation as opposed to the initial assessment.
 For this reason, it is advisable that any scans or test results be bought along to assist with your consultation.

 There is no need for a referral and the initial consultation is fully Medicare rebatable.